 ZACHARY LENOX (BARITONE): THE BUSINESSMAN, Viewed as “a broad, resonant baritone that is exquisitely controlled throughout his entire range,” Zachary Lenox has performed leading roles across North America.
 His most recent performance was the role of Marcello in Puccini’s La Bohème with Opera Bend.
 Upcoming performances for Mr. Lenox include Zoroastro in Handel’s Orlando with Ping & Woof Opera, Bass soloist for the Sun River Music Festival’s Mozart Requiem, as well as Victor in Cascadia Concert Opera’s world premier of Tango of the White Gardenia.
 Zachary’s operatic performances include the roles of Sid in Brittens’ Albert Herring, Melisso in Handel’s Alcina, Don Giovanni in Mozart’s Don Giovanni, Papageno in Mozart’s Die Zauberflöte, Guglielmo and Don Alfonso in Mozart’s Così fan tutte, the Count in Mozart’s The Marriage of Figaro, Gianni Schicci and Betto in Puccini’s Gianni Schicci, Dancaïre in Bizet’s Carmen, Father in Humperdinck’s Hänsel Und Gretel, Ferrando in Verdi’s Il Trovatore, as well as Professor Bhaer in Adamo’s Little Women.

-PHILIP SKINNER (BASS-BARITONE): IMMIGRATION OFFICER’s long distinguished career has included performances with the San Francisco Opera, Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Seattle Opera, La Monnaie, and Teatro di San Carlo, as well as prominent orchestras such as the Israel Philharmonic, San Francisco Symphony, and the LA Philharmonic at the Hollywood Bowl.
+PHILIP SKINNER (BASS-BARITONE): THE KING’s long distinguished career has included performances with the San Francisco Opera, Metropolitan Opera, Lyric Opera of Chicago, Houston Grand Opera, Seattle Opera, La Monnaie, and Teatro di San Carlo, as well as prominent orchestras such as the Israel Philharmonic, San Francisco Symphony, and the LA Philharmonic at the Hollywood Bowl.
 His roles range from King Philip in Don Carlo to Scarpia in Tosca, Mephistopheles in Faust, and Basilio in The Barber of Seville.
 His long association with San Francisco Opera began in 1985 and he has over 380 performances in 55 productions there including the Water Gnome in Rusalka, Mephistopheles, Escamillo in Carmen, Ferrando in Il Trovatore, Colline in La Bohème, and Lorenzo in I Capuleti e i Montecchi.
 Recently, he performed Eric/Ghost of Bazzetti in Great Scott with San Diego Opera, the Forester in Cunning Little Vixen with West Edge Opera, Capulet in Romeo and Juliette with Madison Opera, and the title role in The Flying Dutchman at Livermore Valley Opera.
 Read his full bio.

 The Pilot explains that, when he was six years old, he saw a picture of a wild beast being eaten by a boa constrictor.